microsoft/WhatTheHack/036-BGP/Student/03-aspath_prepending.md

 ## Description

 Make sure that VNG1 prefers CSR3 to send traffic to 10.3.0.0/16, and CSR4 for 10.4.0.0/24.
-You might use this code on your Cisco CSR appliances:
+You might use this configuration sample on your Cisco CSR appliances:

 ```
 router bgp ?